 There are also former players who moved into the coaching ranks at a lower level after their playing careers were over and started working up from there.
 I actually worked under two coaches who started their careers running high school teams, one of whom had previously been an All-Conference player in her own right.

 There is no doubt, though, that it helps to head coach at a given level if you’ve spent some time assisting at that level.
 And having someone there along the way to help you navigate your way in developing your coaching knowledge and talent can only accelerate one’s development.

 Putting it into practice here

-All of what I said above is a major motivation for developing this website and its related volleyball coaching group.
-I want to see a structure develop whereby coaches can learn from each other.
-Most especially I want to see a system unfold where mentoring of new coaches by experienced ones can take place.
-It may be some time before we’re there on a formal type of basis, but at least we can start moving in that direction.
+All of what I said above was a major motivation for developing this website and its related social media outlets.
+I wanted to see a structure develop whereby coaches could learn from each other.
+Most especially I wanted to see a system unfold where mentoring of new coaches by experienced ones could take place.

 6 Steps to Better Practices - Free Guide